1985 Greek presidential election: Scholarly assessment

-Nikos Alivizatos, a constitutional scholar, considered the methods employed by PASOK to elect Sartzetakis in 1985 as "unacceptable," and while he did not blame the change in the presidency in 1985 as the source of "corruption and moral crisis" that became apparent in the following years, he acknowledged that the ousting of Karamanlis caused PASOK "to neglect the rules of the parliamentary game," and signaled that it "would not hesitate to overcome any obstacle in its aim to retain power."
-In similar lines, Stathis Kalyvas, a political scientist, and Richard Clogg, a historian, note that while the actions by Papandreou did not directly threaten the democratic form of the Constitution, however, they undermined its long-term legitimacy.
-Takis Pappas, a political scientist, considered the events surrounding Sartzetakis's election as part of PASOK's strategy in the 1980s to bend or even disregard liberal institutions to the will of popular sovereignty that gradually transformed Greece from a liberal democracy based on the Constitution of 1975 into a "populist democracy."
+Nikos Alivizatos, a constitutional scholar, considered the methods employed by PASOK to elect Sartzetakis in 1985 "unacceptable," and arguing that although blame the change in the presidency in 1985 did not cause the "corruption and moral crisis" that became apparent in the following years, the ousting of Karamanlis caused PASOK "to neglect the rules of the parliamentary game" and signaled that it "would not hesitate to overcome any obstacle in its aim to retain power."
+In similar lines, Richard Clogg and political scientist Stathis Kalyvas noted that while the actions by Papandreou did not directly threaten the democratic form of the Constitution but undermined its long-term legitimacy.
+Takis Pappas, a political scientist, considered the events surrounding Sartzetakis's election as part of PASOK's strategy in the 1980s to bend or even disregard liberal institutions to the will of popular sovereignty that transformed Greece from a liberal democracy based on the Constitution of 1975 into a "populist democracy."

-While Papandreou contended that Karamanlis' removal was necessary for the constitutional revision, contemporary constitutional scholar Aristovoulos Manesis argued the reverse: the constitutional revision was merely a pretext to justify the removal of Karamanlis, which would remind left-leaning voters as the elections were approaching that PASOK remained faithful to its revolutionary left-wing origins.
+While Papandreou contended that Karamanlis' removal was necessary for the constitutional revision, contemporary constitutional scholar Aristovoulos Manesis argued the reverse that the constitutional revision was merely a pretext to justify the removal of Karamanlis, which would remind left-leaning voters, as the elections were approaching, that PASOK remained faithful to its revolutionary left-wing origins.
+Kevin Featherstone argued that Papandreou instigated a constitutional crisis, centered on the presidential election, just before the 1985 elections to divert the Greek electorate's attention away from the economic decline.

+Historians John S. Koliopoulos and Thanos Veremis argued that Papandreou's removal previous constitutional guardrails did not benefited him in improving the economy.
+His government applied to the EEC for a $1.75 billion loan to deal with the widening foreign trade deficit (8.7% of GDP).
+Papandreou touted the loan as a life savior for the economy of Greece because if they had not, then the International Monetary Fund would have imposed more severe austerity measures.
+However, in 1987 Papandreou reversed course and Greek economy started to fall behind in terms of convergence with EEC goals and economic competitiveness.

+Political scientist Stylianos Hadjiyannis argued that the concentration of power did not promote "democratic socialism" or ease the troubles of the Greeks, and instead became increasingly personalized around one person, Papandreou.
+As a result, supporters and opponents alike attributed to him responsibility for everything from economic crises and forest fires to international conflicts and even traffic jams.
+This public perception was amplified by the mounting corruption scandals, especially the Koskotas and Yugoslav corn affairs.
+The scandals drew common criticism from both the right and the left, culminating after the June 1989 elections in a coalition government tasked with investigating PASOK's corruption (known as "katharsis") and leading to Papandreou's indictment.